-Red tip photinias (Photinia x fraseri, USDA zones 6 through 9) are a staple in Southern gardens where they are grown as hedges or pruned into small trees.
+Red tip photinias (Photinia x fraseri, USDA zones 6-9) are a staple in southern gardens where they are grown as hedges or pruned into small trees.
 The fresh new growth on these attractive evergreen shrubs is bright red, fading to green as it matures.
-In late spring and early summer, the shrub bears 6-inch clusters of white flowers that are sometimes followed by red fruit.
+In late spring and early summer, the shrub bears 6 inch (15 cm.) clusters of white flowers that are sometimes followed by red fruit.
 Unfortunately, the flowers have a foul odor, but the smell doesn’t seem to permeate the air or travel very far and doesn’t last long.
 Rejuvenating a red tip photinia is easy and can make an aging shrub look new again.

 Can You Hard Prune Red Tips?